 - 1% of total addressable spend.
 The APP aims for NSW Government clusters to direct 1% of the cluster’s addressable spend to Aboriginal businesses.

 - 3% of total goods and services contracts.
 The APP aims for NSW Government clusters to award 3% of the total number of goods and services contracts to Aboriginal businesses.

 - 3,000 full-time equivalent employment (FTE) employment opportunities supported.
-The APP aims to support an estimated 3,000 FTE opportunities for Aboriginal people through NSW Government procurement activities.
+The APP aims to support an estimated 3,000 FTE opportunities for Aboriginal and Torres Strait Islander peoples through NSW Government procurement activities.

 2. The APP applies to the procurement of goods, services and construction by all NSW Government agencies